 7 Marketing Mistakes you need to Avoid

-Here is my list of top marketing mistakes to avoid in a small business, starting with the biggest mistake, having no marketing plan.
+Here is our list of top marketing mistakes to avoid in a small business, starting with the biggest mistake, having no marketing plan.

 No Marketing Plan

 Having a strategic marketing plan ensures you keep marketing activities on track and on budget; it helps avoid spending time and money of ad hoc items; and importantly sets out target markets, activities, and timing.
 Even if you just have a really simple plan, it is much better than none.
 Re-visit your plan regularly, and make sure you can measure the success of all marketing activities undertaken to avoid repeating ineffective marketing decisions.

 A website is not optional – it is mandatory.
 It doesn’t need to be big and expensive, but you do need to have one, and it needs to look professional.
 Don’t just depend on your social media.
 Remember, you don’t “own” your social media pages, but you do own your website.
 Make sure your website is functioning – if you’re not sure, get a full website audit.
 The three biggest small business website mistakes are: (1) hard-to-find contact details; (2) no personality or personal ‘About Us’ details; and (3) lack of clarity about services offered.
 For further website tips read my blog Top 10 Website Tips for Small Businesses.